 How would I describe myself (in a nice way)?

-I’m known to be passionate about topics I care about – inclusion, diversity, equality – and love talking about anything and everything (like, literally EVERYTHING).
-I have a lot of empathy for how humans find their paths in life and, even when I disagree with someone, I can appreciate that all opinions come from a place of lived experience.
+I’m deeply passionate about the things I care about — inclusion, diversity, equality — and I could happily talk about pretty much anything (seriously, test me).
+I have a lot of empathy for how people navigate life, and even when I don’t agree with someone, I value that every perspective comes from lived experience.

 I’m an artist